Information for clients who had to postpone during 2020/2021 due to Covid-19 restrictions

 One Day Taster Stone Carving Courses - Carving The Fleur De Lis

-The one day taster courses are perfect if you're interested in having a go at stone carving, but don't want to commit too much time.
+The one day taster stone carving courses are perfect if you're interested in having a practical introduction to stone carving, but don't want to commit too much time.

-The taster courses focus on the creation of a relief carved Fleur De Lis, a classical historic ornamentation found in many guises.
+The taster courses focus on the creation of a relief carved Fleur De Lis, a classic historical ornament found in many guises.
 As can be seen from the picture, the fleur de lis is set back into the stone and surrounded by a border.

-The next taster course with available places is on Saturday the 16th of November.
+The next taster carving course with available places is on Monday the 27th of September.

-View the complete current list of one day stone carving courses.
+View the complete current list of taster stone carving courses.

 The ovolo is a classical masonry mould formed from a quarter circle bound by two fillets, and can be found in numerous guises from classical architecture through to modern day builds.
 As well as being an architectural element, the ovolo also forms the basis of egg and dart ornamentation, and can be found as a component element in the Doric, Ionic, and Composite orders of Classical Architecture.

-The stonemasonry courses use the techniques and tools that have remained unchanged for centuries, and although technology has changed, no power tools are utilised.
+The three day stonemasonry workshops use the techniques and tools that have remained unchanged for centuries, and although technology has changed, no power tools are utilised during the courses.

-The next stonemasonry course with available places is on Monday the 18th of November.
+The next stonemasonry course with available places is on .